 The magical islands of Lake Maggiore loved by Hemingway

-The three pearls of the Lake Maggiore are located in front of the splendid panorama of Stresa, which with its romantic lakefront and the charming hotels, proves to be an elegant and fascinating city.
+The three islands of Lake Maggiore are located in front of the splendid panorama of Stresa, which with its romantic lakefront and charming hotels, proves to be an elegant and fascinating city.
 Here, in fact, passed the Orient Express, made famous by Agatha Christie.

 The panorama of this almost enchanted gulf, painted, surrounded by stately villas and botanical gardens, is embellished by three beautiful islands.